Tenofovir Lawsuits - Kidney Failure & Osteoporosis

 Tenofovir lawsuits allege Gilead knew of TAF's greater safety and efficacy but intentionally delayed approval of the drug by the FDA until the patent on TDF was about to expire.
 Gilead did this in order to continue profiting from TDF for as long as the patent could be held, and then get a new patent issued on TAF.

-The most common side effects of Tenofovir are:
+TIn addition to kidney disease and bone injuries, the most common side effects of Tenofovir are:

 - skin rash